Peach Tartlets = Peach Perfect!

 1/3 c cold butter cut into six chunks

-It is near the peak of peach season so get some peaches and whip up a delicious gluten free peach pie.
+Peach season is right now so find some ripe juicy peaches and whip up a delicious gluten free peach pie.
+Orchard peaches would be the best choice although I have had some pretty good ones from Aldi’s and from Giant.
+I have some I got last weekend at an orchard last weekend.
 This is an easy pie to create.
-Slice and dump together the filling, crumb topping made in unwashed mixer bowl you used for bottom crust.
+Slice and dump together the filling, crumb topping made in unwashed mixer bowl you used for creating the bottom crust.
 You can store any leftover crumb mixture in a sealed container in the fridge; it keeps a few weeks.
-I let my mix spin a few more moments in the stand mixer for extra big crumbs for this pie; love that look.
+Sometimes I let the mix spin in the stand mixer for extra big crumbs for this pie; love that look.
 If you prefer a solid crust just double the crust part and top your pie with it.
 Be sure to cut some slits for steam escape!
-And if you don’t have time, buy a ready-made crust but homemade is always best.
+I think a lattice crust would be fantastic, if a bit more time consuming to construct.

 Bake and enjoy late summer in a pie in just a few minutes of work.
 Don’t eat it hot; it should be cooled to just warm if you like it so or room temperature or even a bit chilled.
 You could certainly serve this with vanilla ice cream.
 And this pie works perfectly with fresh nectarines, bonus: no peeling required!